Springfield High School (Illinois): Building history and architecture

 Springfield High School opened on 4 September 1857 in a small building on Market Street, now known as Capitol Avenue.
 It was located in this building for only a single school year before it moved to the Academy Building on South 5th Street near Monroe until 1864.
 In 1865, a $65,000 school building was completed for the high school and was located on 4th and Madison Street.
 Due to congestion, Central High School was built in 1897, but was already overcrowded by 1915.

-In 1915, plans were made to erect a new school in Forest Park.
-Once the site of a church and Hutchinson Cemetery, the church was gone, but there were still gravestones and remains that were moved to Oak Ridge Cemetery before construction could begin.
-The new school was completed in 1916.
+In 1917, Springfield High School opened at 101 S. Lewis St, previously the site of a church and Hutchinson Cemetery.
+The church was gone, but there were still gravestones and remains that were moved to Oak Ridge Cemetery before construction could begin.
+The construction had a cost of $500,000 and could support up to 1,500 students.

 There are four mosaics on the exterior walls of the building completed by Henry Chapman Mercer.
 The original molds are a part of the Moravian Pottery and Tile Works.

 Academics

 In 2008, SHS had an average composite ACT score of 22.0, and graduated 91.0% of its senior class.
 Springfield High School has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT, comprise the State of Illinois' assessment as part of the federal No Child Left Behind Act.
 The school, overall, did not meet AYP in mathematics, and two student subgroups failed to meet AYP in both mathematics and reading.

+SHS offers 14 AP classes, including Biology, Chemistry, and Physics C. Other AP classes available include Art History, German Language and Culture, and Psychology.

 Student life

 Activities

-29 student clubs are hosted at SHS, ranging from academic and foreign language to school spirit and philanthropic.
+33 student clubs are hosted at SHS, ranging from academic and foreign language to school spirit and philanthropic.
 Among the national organizations with chapters or affiliates at the school are Junior State of America, Model United Nations, and the National Honor Society.

 The school's scholastic bowl team finished fourth at the IHSA state championship tournament in 2008, as well as second in 2021.